 The typical wait time is approximately between 4 and 6 months.
 It is important to note, that neither while you are awaiting the initial approval of the waiver or have received the approval, there is no guarantee of receiving a visa.
 It also does not: give legal immigration status, prevent you from being removed from the United States, allow you to apply for work authorization, and other frequent requests as listed by USCIS.

 Completing the I-601 Waiver Process

 At this point, whether on your own or with guidance, you have occupied a lot of your time, your money, and resources in this process.
-You have divulged copious amounts of personal information about yourself and your relatives and likely have very important people in your life that are dependant on the success of your status.
-This may be the most critical point to ensure that all of the details have been accurately attended to and that there are no misrepresentations or omissions that will impede your progress.
+You have divulged copious amounts of personal information about yourself and your relatives and likely have very important people in your life that are dependent on the success of your status.
+This may be the most critical point to ensure that all the details have been accurately attended to and that there are no misrepresentations or omissions that will impede your progress.
 By contacting an experienced immigration attorney at the law offices of Johnson & Masumi, you can understand exactly what happens after the I-601 Waiver is approved and be confident that the process is properly handled.